djeada/Linux-Notes/notes/firewall.md

 ## Challenges

+1. Configure Firewall for Specific Port Traffic:
-1. Configure the firewall to block incoming traffic on port 80 (HTTP) and allow incoming traffic on port 22 (SSH).
+   - Block all incoming traffic on port 80 (HTTP).
+   - Allow all incoming traffic on port 22 (SSH).

+2. Set Up Default Firewall Policies:
-2. Set up rules to deny all incoming traffic while allowing all outgoing traffic.
+   - Configure the firewall to deny all incoming traffic by default.
+   - Allow all outgoing traffic.

-3. Create a rule to block incoming ICMP echo requests (ping).
+3. Create a firewall rule to deny incoming ICMP echo requests, effectively blocking ping requests.
-4. Allow incoming traffic on port 80 (HTTP) only for a specific IP address.
+4. Configure the firewall to allow incoming traffic on port 80 (HTTP) only from a specific IP address.
-5. Block incoming traffic on port 80 (HTTP) for a specific IP address.
+5. Set up a rule to block all incoming HTTP traffic on port 80 from a specific IP address.
+6. Modify firewall rules to allow SSH access (port 22) only from a set of predefined IP addresses.
+7. Implement a rule to limit the rate of incoming connections to a specific port (e.g., 100 connections per minute) to mitigate potential DoS attacks.
+8. Set up the firewall to log details of all dropped packets for analysis and monitoring purposes.
+9. Create a rule to forward traffic incoming on a specific port (e.g., 8080) to another port (e.g., 80).
+10. Configure the firewall to block all outgoing traffic to certain domains or IP addresses.
+11. Implement firewall rules that specifically target IPv6 traffic for both incoming and outgoing connections.
+12. Configure rules that are active only during certain hours of the day, for instance, allowing certain traffic only during business hours.